CodeYourFuture/curriculum/org-cyf-itp/content/guides/teaching/timeline/index.md

 ## 🐥 Final Module: [Weeks 11, 12, 13](/data-flows)

 🐥 Week 11: Everybody has begun [Data Flows](/data-flows).
-Most trainees are completing their TV Show Projects - encourage demos!
-🐥 Week 12: Most trainees are submitting their final step
+🐥 Week 12: Most trainees are completing their TV Show Projects - encourage demos!
-🐥 Week 13: You are reviewing and approving final step submissions
+🐥 Week 13: Most trainees are submitting their final step.

 ## 🎁 Wrapping up: Weeks 14, 15, 16

-🐟 Week 14: Trainees who have fallen behind by less than 1 module have caught up and completed.
+🐟 Week 14: You are reviewing and approving final step submissions.
 Trainees going for [the Piscine](https://piscine.codeyourfuture.io) have applied.
-👣 Week 15: You are wrapping up and supporting trainees to take their next steps.
+👣 Week 15: Trainees who have fallen behind by less than 1 module have caught up and completed.
+You are wrapping up and supporting trainees to take their next steps.
 🎉 Week 16 : This course has completed.
 100% of learners have completed or withdrawn.
 Have a party.